Have a question you don't see listed below? Click here to contact us now--We will get back to you as soon as possible.

 What is CBD?

 CBD stands for cannabidiol, one of over 120 cannabinoids found in cannabis, in particular, industrial hemp.
 It is the second most prevalent of the active ingredients of cannabis, after THC.
 While CBD is an essential component of medical marijuana, it is derived directly from the hemp plant, which is a cousin of the marijuana plant.
-While CBD is a component of marijuana (one of hundreds), by itself it does not cause a “high.”
+Though CBD is a component of marijuana (one of hundreds), by itself it does not cause a “high.”
 According to a report from the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
 To date, there is no evidence of public health related problems associated with the use of pure CBD.”

 What can CBD do?